 Unrecognized FailureA failure that goes undetected.
 For example, an organization that suffers from hubris such that successes are celebrated and failures ignored.
 This is a dangerous situation as failures reoccur and impacts escalate.

 Creeping FailureCreeping failure is a loss that occurs slowly over time.
-This can go unrecognized or people may simply accept the failure because they have so much time to adjust to lower expectations.
+This can go unrecognized or people may simply accept the failure because they have so much time to adjust to lower expectations. resilience.

 Vicious CycleA vicious cycle is a repeated process whereby failures cause things to get worse causing other failures.
 For example, poverty is viewed as a vicious cycle whereby a lack of resources causes a lack of education, employment and health problems and that cause more poverty.

 Repeated FailureA failure that is repeated many times despite opportunities to correct the problem.
 This can occur due to inaction, resistance to change, force of habit or attempts to address the failure that are ineffective.